Waterfowl Reservations

 Pill numbers are used in a morning drawing to determine which hunting location each hunter, or hunting party, will hunt in on that day.

 The morning draw is also used to assign any leftover hunting spots not taken by reservation holders.
-These remaining spots go to hunters who show up that morning and place their names on a wait list known as the "poor line."
+These remaining spots go to hunters who show up that morning and place their names on a wait list known as the "poor-line."
+Positions from reservation holders who do not show will be included in the poor-line drawing.
+For the poor-line, area staff will pull a pill to determine each hunting party’s place in line.
+At Ted Shanks Conservation Area, poor-line pill numbers are assigned through an automated drawing.

 Body

-The "poor line" (or "No Reservation Line")is a phrase used for those hunters who show up for the morning draw without a guaranteed spot to hunt to try their luck in the drawing for a hunting spot.
-These hunters are placed on a waiting list for hunting spots that are leftover after the reservation holders have been given their hunting locations for that day.
+The "poor-line," or "no reservation line," is a phrase used for those hunters who show up for the morning draw without a guaranteed spot to hunt.
+These hunters then try their luck in a drawing for hunting spots that are left over after reservation holders have been given their hunting locations for that day.

 Body